Ellievca/Girlathon/README.md

 **Github** -> View the source code (Opens in a new tab)

 Simply type in the chatbot and hit send to start chatting!
 (*Note: The chatbot is currently not functional due to OpenAI key restrictions on public repos, however it is something we'd like to work on finding a solution in the future.
-Please see the YouTube video here -> (insert link) to see the bot in action!*)
+Please see the YouTube video here -> https://www.youtube.com/watch?v=L3QbFynvps0&ab_channel=AvaRomero to see the bot in action!*)

 Have fun styling, girlies! 💖🫶